onlinesimon/hex.class.asp/README.md

 Encode the contents of the 't' string.

 <code>Hexa.Decode(t)</code><br>
-Decode the contents of the 't' string from hex to ASCii.
+Decode the contents of the 't' string from hex to ASCII.

 <code>Hexa.Write(t)</code><br>
 Same as Hexa.Encode but also includes "HEX:" at beginning of output to identify string as being hex.